Laron syndrome: Pathophysiology

-Growth Hormone Receptor Mutations
+Growth hormone receptor mutations

 Molecular genetic investigations have shown that LS is mainly associated with autosomal recessive mutations in the gene for the growth hormone receptor (GHR).
 These can result in defective hormone binding to the ectodomain or reduced efficiency of dimerization of the receptor after hormone occupancy.

 LS is generally classified as "primary" GH insensitivity, which is distinguished from "secondary" GH insensitivity.
 Primary (congenital/hereditary) GH insensitivity may result from growth hormone receptor defects, as in the case of Laron syndrome, but can also be caused by defective post-receptor signal transduction (STAT5B), abnormalities of the IGF-1 gene or IGF-1 receptor.
 Secondary (acquired) GH insensitivity results from antibodies to growth hormone or the growth hormone receptor, as well as poor nutritional status, liver disease or diabetes mellitus.
 A GHR mutation that results in only partial insensitivity to GH can manifest as a form of idiopathic short stature.